VeryGary/Housing-Prices-Regression-Model-Top-0.01/README.md

 Updating:

-Spent more time and effort learnign about feature engineering andmake better use of all the date.
-Mad use of log transformation to scale data better to rrduce skew from outliers in the data.
+Spent more time and effort learning about feature engineering and making better use of all the data.
+Mad use of log transformation to scale data better to reduce skew from outliers in the data.